 On November 18, 2017, United States Citizenship and Immigration Services released a rule that affects individuals in H-1B status whose employment ends.
 In these cases, the individual has a grace period of 60 days to leave the United States or change to another legal status that allows them to remain in the United States.

-In 2005, the Violence Against Women and Department of Justice Reauthorization Act of 2005 allowed work authorization for victims of domestic violence who are in H-4 status.
-On February 17, 2017, United States Citizenship and Immigration Services instituted a process for these victims to apply for work authorization.
+In 2005, the Violence Against Women and Department of Justice Reauthorization Act allowed work authorization for victims of domestic violence who are in H-4 status.
+On February 17, 2017, USCIS instituted a process for these victims to apply for work authorization.

-On April 18, 2017, President Trump signed an executive order that directed federal agencies to implement a "Buy American, Hire American" strategy, a key pledge during the campaign.
-At a press briefing, the executive order directed federal agencies such as the Department of Labor, Department of Justice, Department of Homeland Security, and Department of State to implement a new system that favors higher-skilled, higher-paid applicants.
-The executive order is intended to order federal agencies to review and propose reforms to the H-1B visa system.
+On April 18, 2017, President Donald Trump signed an executive order directing federal agencies to implement a "Buy American, Hire American" strategy, a key pledge of his campaign.
+At a press briefing, the executive order directed federal agencies such as the Department of Labor, the Department of Justice, the DHS, and the Department of State to implement a new system that favored higher-skilled, higher-paid applicants.
+The executive order was intended to order federal agencies to review and propose reforms to the H-1B visa system.
 Furthermore, these departments will "fill in the details with reports and recommendations about what the administration can legally do."
-Trump stated that the executive would "end the theft of American prosperity," which he said had been brought on by low-wage immigrant labor.
+Trump stated the executive order would "end the theft of American prosperity," which he said had been brought on by low-wage immigrant labor.

-On January 9, 2018, the USCIS said that it was not considering any proposal that would force H-1B visa holders to leave the United States during the green-card process.
+On January 9, 2018, the USCIS said it was not considering any proposal that would force H-1B visa holders to leave the U.S. during the green-card process.
 USCIS said an employer could request extensions in one-year increments under section 106(a)–(b) of the American Competitiveness in the 21st Century Act instead.

-On June 28, 2018, the United States Citizenship and Immigration Services announced that, when a person's request for a visa extension is rejected, the person will be deported from the United States.
-The Trump administration said they are not considering any proposal that would force H-1B visa holders to leave the country.
+On June 28, 2018, the USCIS announced when a person's request for a visa extension is rejected, the person will be deported from the country.
+The Trump administration said it was not considering any proposal that would force H-1B visa holders to leave the country.

 On October 28, 2020, a new rule to reform the H-1B lottery by prioritizing workers with the highest wage was approved.